 The participant will be given an appointment for fetal monitoring and transcervical foley catheter placement at the Antenatal Testing Unit of the UC Davis Ambulatory Care Center.
 This may be a same-day appointment.
 Once the participant presents for her appointment, participant will undergo a routine cervical examination, and routine ultrasound examination for fetal presentation and deep vertical pocket.
 The participant will also have vitals taken and undergo a brief interview with a provider to rule out rupture of membranes, significant vaginal bleeding, and other perinatal concerns.
 In order to undergo outpatient cervical preparation, the participant must meet the following criteria: Bishop's score <6 on cervical exam; Normal deep vertical pocket; Cephalic presentation; Negative standard interview to screen for vaginal bleeding, rupture of membranes, labor, and pre-eclampsia; and Blood pressure below 160 bpm systolic and 110 bpm diastolic.

 If the participant meets the above criteria for outpatient cervical preparation, a 30 mL transcervical foley catheter will be placed.
 If the participant does not meet criteria, participant will be sent to Labor and Delivery for possible admission.
 The participant may elect to receive pain medication intramuscularly for pain management before or after foley catheter placement.
-After catheter placement the participant will undergo an NST, and if there is no evidence of tachysystole or non-reassuring fetal well-being, participant will be discharged home with a prescription for tylenol.
+After catheter placement the participant will undergo a nonstress test (NST), and if there is no evidence of tachysystole or non-reassuring fetal well-being, participant will be discharged home with a prescription for tylenol.
 Upon discharge home, the participant will receive instructions on keeping catheter on gentle traction and walking.
 The participant will be instructed to return once the foley is expelled, or after 24 hours with the foley in place.
 The participant will also leave with return precautions including rupture of membranes, vaginal bleeding, decreased fetal movement, labor, severe pain, and signs or symptoms of preeclampsia.
 As a safety measure, the participant will be counseled to call an 24 hour advice nurse line if participant experiences any of the following: Severe pain or discomfort (greater than 8 out of a 10 point scale); Vaginal bleeding; Loss of fluid; Contractions more than 5 minutes apart; Decreased fetal movement; Fevers or chills; Severe headache; Abdominal pain under right rib area; and Spots in vision or blurry vision.

 The remaining procedures in this group will follow the standard Labor and Delivery hospital procedures at UC Davis